opencontainers/distribution-spec/spec.md

 `<name>` is the namespace of the repository, and `<int>` is an integer specifying the number of tags requested.
 The response to such a request MAY return fewer than `<int>` results, but only when the total number of tags attached to the repository is less than `<int>`.
 Otherwise, the response MUST include `<int>` results.
+When `n` is zero, this endpoint MUST return an empty list, and MUST NOT include a `Link` header.
 Without the `last` query parameter (described next), the list returned will start at the beginning of the list and include `<int>` results.
 As above, the tags MUST be in lexical order.

 The `last` query parameter provides further means for limiting the number of tags.
-It is used exclusively in combination with the
+It is usually used in combination with the `n` parameter:
-`n` parameter:
 `/v2/<name>/tags/list?n=<int>&last=<tagname>` <sup>[end-8b](#endpoints)</sup>